 Once you are on the eligibility list, you will need to fill out the Application Form for Existing Tutors.
 Further details are given below.

 Those tutors who have tutored with us in the past are asked to complete the Application Form for Existing Tutors (above).
-Hardcopies of this form (called "the pink form") are also available through the School's Mail Room, First Year Office or the School Office.
-This form needs to be returned to Milan Pahor (either directly, through the School Office or by email to email@example.com) at least two weeks prior to the start of semester.
+This is a webform on the School's website and can be found here: Application Form for Existing Tutors.
+This form needs to be completed at least two weeks prior to the start of semester.
 Applications should be made separately for Semester 1 and for Semester 2 each year.

 For general information, help and teaching advice, see the Tutor's Information Handbook.